Getting to Cinque Terre by car…

 Honestly the roads to get to 5 Terre by car are absolutely breathtaking, a fun drive.
 They are a way for you to discover more of the landscape with its terraced vineyards that climb from the sea and some interesting small villages.
 Anyway these roads can get really tough, all cars are forbidden to enter the towns and, if you’re lucky enough to find a spot in a parking area, the fares aren’t exactly cheap.

 So, if you do decide to arrive by car, you need to know where to park in Cinque Terre.
 You’ll find that parking areas are outside of the towns and require some uphill walking from town to get to; be ready for a walk with your luggage.
 Free parking is only available further outside the villages.

-Once you’ve settled in, moving from one village to the other will be so easy: it takes just a few minutes to move by train between towns, whether you’re going from Manarola to Corniglia or from Corniglia to Vernazza or Monterosso.
+But if car is definitely your choice consider that, once you’ve settled in, moving from one village to the other will be so easy: it takes just a few minutes to move by train between towns, whether you’re going from Manarola to Corniglia or from Corniglia to Vernazza or Monterosso.

 A simple alternative if you have a car is to use the La Spezia train station parking area or the Levanto train station parking area.
 (Check the bottom of the article for more information.)

 Both towns have a highway exit, and train stations at these towns are quite easy to reach.

 Parking rates are slightly better.
 Again, the best way to visit the Cinque Terre towns is using trains or ferries.

 In Italy, the color of the lines on the parking space indicates the type of parking: white is for free parking, blue is for paid parking.
 When you park, be sure that you do not park in areas reserved for residents (signed in yellow).
 (Check the signs designating certain areas for resident only parking.)